AngelDHackerman/technicalInteviewQuestTypescript/README.md

 __Challenge:__ Implement an algorithm that uses the divide-and-conquer strategy, like finding the maximum/minimum element in an array.

 __Real-world Use:__ Divide and conquer is used in sorting algorithms like QuickSort and in numerical simulations.

-## Design and Architecture

-### 1. Implement Singleton Pattern using TypeScript

-__Challenge:__ Implement the Singleton design pattern.

-__Real-world Use:__ Singleton is used for logging, driver objects, caching, thread pools, and database connections.

-### 2. Implement Factory Pattern using TypeScript

-__Challenge:__ Implement the Factory design pattern to create objects of different classes.

-__Real-world Use:__ Factory pattern is used in UI libraries and in managing and maintaining collections of objects that are different but have many common characteristics.

-### 3. Design a Simple RESTful API using TypeScript

-__Challenge:__ Design a simple RESTful API and explain your design decisions.

-__Real-world Use:__ RESTful APIs are the backbone of many modern web services and applications.

 ## TypeScript Specifics